crashlog/crashlog/README.md

 # CrashLog

-CrashLog is a exception tracking and notification service that gives you unparrelled insight into issues occurring within your production applications, in realtime.
+CrashLog is a exception tracking and notification service that gives you unparalleled insight into issues occurring within your production applications, in realtime.

 ## Installation